Workstreams

 Donor Coordination for food systems transformation

-Building on the Platform’s overall focus on donor coordination, we have initiated a review and investigation of good practices on donor cooperation for food systems and rural development.
-This workstream aims to better support donors and their partners with practical guidance on how to improve coordination and alignment, particularly at the country level.
+Building on the overall focus of the Global Donor Platform for Rural Development (GDPRD) on donor coordination, the GDPRD conducted a review and investigation of good practices in donor cooperation for food systems and rural development.
+This workstream aims to better support donors and their partners with practical guidance on improving coordination and alignment, particularly at the country level.

-The GDPRD will develop a package of research, communication and learning materials to guide the Platform, its members and the broader donor and development community on how coordination can be optimized, given past experiences and emerging challenges.
+The GDPRD has developed a package of research to guide the Platform, its members and the broader donor and development community on how to optimize coordination, given past experiences and emerging challenges.

 Latest updates